Barometz1o/Taskesy/README.md

 <h1> <img src="./resources/icon/taskesy_icon.png" alt="Moon Fish - Taskesy's Icon, Default Version" width="30"> Taskesy </h1>

 ---
-### This is a solo project made entirely by me.
+### This is a solo project made entirely by me, <b>Raúl Velázquez Gómez</b>.
 A simple application to manage diverse tasks and its completion using mainly ImGui and its Vulkan Demo as a starting point.
 ---